bombelaaa/WoofDating/README.md

 **Github Repository**: [WoofDating on Github](https://github.com/bombelaaa/WoofDating)

 Developers
-- Jimy B.
+- Jimy Bombela
 - Gabe Ramos

 Goals of this Project
-Doggo Dates is an innovative mobile application designed to connect dog owners and their pets for playdates, social activities, and companionship.
+WoofDating is an innovative mobile application designed to connect dog owners and their pets for playdates, social activities, and companionship.
 The app aims to:
   -Foster socialization among dogs for improved mental and physical well-being.
   -Build a community of dog owners sharing experiences and connections.
   -Simplify the process of finding compatible playmates based on dogs' specific needs and preferences.